Plan Your Visit

 STEP 2: PLAN AHEAD

 Despite its proximity to Winter Park, Colorado and Nederland, Colorado, Rollins Pass remains a rugged, high-elevation landscape where careful preparation is essential.
 At 11,676.79 feet above sea level, conditions can shift rapidly—from clear skies to sudden storms, from warm sun to freezing temperatures.
-Cell service can be patchy or unreliable, roads are unmaintained, and help can be hours away.
+Cell service can be patchy or unreliable, roads are unmaintained with no shoulders or guardrails, and help can be hours away.
 Travelers must be entirely self-sufficient, bringing the right gear, understanding the terrain, and knowing their limits.
 Whether driving, hiking, biking, or exploring on horseback, those who venture here should respect both the challenges of the alpine environment and the fragility of its history.
 A well-planned trip ensures a safer experience and helps preserve Rollins Pass for future generations.

 Save the Trip and Know Before You Go: Even if it’s mid or late June (and sometimes even early July), snow may still block the road, or U.S. Forest Service gates may remain closed due to runoff.
 Check our Rollins Pass Road Status page for current conditions before heading out.